Manifestation Methods Compared: 369, Scripting, 555, Whisper & Pillow

 What they all have in common

-Underneath the different formats, every method relies on the same three things: one specific goal (not five), present-tense wording (as if it's underway), and repetition on a fixed rhythm.
-That's why no method is inherently faster — they're all ways to keep your attention pointed the same direction.
+Underneath the different formats, every method relies on the same building blocks.
+None is inherently faster — they're all ways to keep your attention pointed the same direction:

 Make any method stick